 - Averted in the movie for the most part, except for Kanan where Sasha Paysinger replaced Allison Keith in the role.

 - Even minor and unnamed characters would fall prey to this.
-The Fake Hakkai was voiced by John Swasey in Season 1 before Mike Vance replaced him for reasons unknown (John was still voicing Filler Villain Zenon at the time).
+The Fake Hakkai was voiced by John Swasey in Season One before Mike Vance replaced him for reasons unknown (John was still voicing Filler Villain Zenon at the time).
 Also, the Merciful Goddess' messenger Egan was voiced by Jarrod Huffaker before being replaced with Adam Conlon.

 - Cindy Robinson replaced M.A.
 Lovestadt as Lirin in Gunlock.
 The change was rather subtle that less trained ears never noticed the difference.